Today, whipoodles are among the most popular hybrid dogs due to the admirable traits they acquire from their parents.

 On the other hand, poodles are extremely intelligent, alert, loyal, full of energy, and also predacious like whippets.
 Stanley Coren, a psychologist professor, listed poodles as the second most intelligent canines in his book, the ‘Intelligence of Dogs‘ after the Collies.

 Therefore, Whipoodles are very intelligent, sweet-natured, agile, and playful.
 They love playing and cuddling with their owners whenever they’re not napping or relaxing.

 Lack of exercise can make your Whipoodle rebellious or disobedient.
-Therefore, anyone planning to own this dog breed should be prepared to take their dog for regular walks, short runs, play with them frequently, train them appropriately, and be there whenever they need them.
+Therefore, anyone planning to own this dog breed should be prepared to take their dog for regular walks, short runs, and be there whenever they need them.

 Appearance And Size Of A Whipoodle

 Whipoodles are among the most loved medium-sized dogs today.
 Normally, the sizes of crossbreed dogs usually vary with the parents’ dominant genes.
 As mentioned, Poodles can be standard, toy, or miniature.

 Whippets bred with standard poodles can have slightly bigger bodies than those mixed with toy poodles because standard poodles are bigger than toy poodles.